What You Should Know About Graduating From College in New Mexico

 When deciding where to attend school, prospective students should consider whether the state they pursue their education has job opportunities for them after they graduate.
 In New Mexico, nearly 190,000 people work in government jobs, making it the largest industry in the state.
 Other top industries include education and health services; trade, transportation, and utilities; professional and business services; and goods-producing.

 Within these industries, there are numerous fast-growing careers for those with bachelor’s degrees.
-Between 2016 and 2026, the five careers that are projected to experience the most growth include information security analysts, operations research analysts, software developers, market research analysts and marketing specialists, and medical and health services managers.
+Between 2020 and 2030, the careers that are projected to experience the most growth include information security analysts, cartographers, and translators.

 New Mexico has several large employers that provide job opportunities after graduation.
 Some of the largest employers include Sandia Corporation, Presbyterian Hospital, Albuquerque Police Department, TriCore Reference Laboratories, and the University of New Mexico School of Medicine.